-When preparing this information, the Corporate Financial Controller's Department and the Corporate Finance Department call on the support of the departments and/or units responsible for collating certain supporting information that has to be disclosed in the periodic financial reports.
+When preparing this information, the Deputy General Directorate of Finance call on the support of the departments and/or units responsible for collating certain supporting information that has to be disclosed in the periodic financial reports.
 In addition, once the information has been prepared, and before it is published, these departments and units are also required to review and give final approval of the information under their responsibility.

-Within the process of preparing half-yearly and year-end financial information, the Corporate Financial Controller's Department is responsible for the design of the accounting circuits for recording the various transactions that took place in the Bank and the main control activities identified in the accounting close process based on the materiality thresholds defined.
+As part of the process of preparing half-yearly and annual reporting, the Controller's Department is responsible for designing the accounting circuits for recording transactions in the Bank and for applying key controls as specified in the accounting close process on the basis of defined materiality thresholds.
 In this preparation, control procedures have been defined and implemented that guarantee the quality of information and its reasonableness ahead of its presentation to management.